turanjade/turanjade.github.io/showcase_pages/markdowns/ebuses_haining.md

-2. **Diesel bus experiences do not support such a drastic fleet change**
+**2. Diesel bus experiences do not support such a drastic fleet change**

 Traditional bus services were running on the basis of diesel buses, while electric buses are different in terms of the charging cycle, the degradation (the cost), and hence the scheduling.
 The lack of e-bus operation experiences or insufficient considerations on the charging schedule results in random charging behavior: drivers charge when they finish the work of the day or when they get to rest during lunch or in the afternoon (see the picture for the daily charging profile in our sampled city).